NimaMngh/hydronic-fdc-energyplus/README.md

-# Integrated fault detection and supervisory compensation for hydronic heating faults in district-heated buildings
+# Integrated fault detection and supervisory compensation for hydronic radiator faults in district-heated buildings

 Code, models and simulation inputs for the study of the same name, submitted to *Results in Engineering*.